 Tomatoes can keep longer if you store them with their stem down.

 How to plant?

 Put the seedling in a deep hole, up to the top set of leaves.
 The covered stems will put out other roots, and you will have a stronger, healthier plant.

-Tomatoes grow well besides Carrot, Celery, Chives, Parsley, Marigold and Basil.
+Tomatoes grow well beside Carrot, Celery, Chives, Parsley, Marigold and Basil.

 Avoid growing close to Rosemary, Potatoes and Fennel.

 Tomatoes will grow in almost all soil types except heavy clay.
 The soil should be relatively loose and well-drained.
 Tomatoes don’t do well in dry soil but avoid planting them in excessively wet, waterlogged soil.